rackerlabs/technical-blog/_posts/2020-1-9-cloudhealth-for-fanatical-support-for-aws-release.md

 ### Our Integration and Approach

 Rackspace is the first CloudHealth partner to fully integrate with their platform to include everything from account setup to user management.
-For example, billing customers can use single sign-on from the Rackspace portal into CloudHealth.
+For example, customers can use single sign-on from the Rackspace portal into CloudHealth.
 Users have full access to CloudHealth with near real-time cost data, savings opportunities, inventory, and much more.

 We also recognize that access to powerful tools is a necessary first step to achieving your goals, but it's not enough on its own.
 Rackspace adds expertise on top of CloudHealth to help you to set up reporting for different users.
-We can configure CloudHealth *Perspectives*, which meaningfully segment spend and other data, and review costs and savings opportunities with you.
+Examples include configuring CloudHealth *Perspectives*, which meaningfully segment spend and other data, reviewing cost trending and actionable savings opportunities with you, and setting up governance policies.

 ### Summary